Back to PART 1 & 6 Complaints

 (o) Why is the SMF's RFD, totally OPPOSITE to Member Alan Walsh's Decision in Helyar?
 AND the Appeal Tribunal in Mathew?

-(p) Why does the SMF seek to protect Ms. Black from prosecution, when Ms. Black has clearly been dishonest, misled the Tribunal, wrongly influenced a Tribunal Decision and caused the Applicant tenants to suffer substantial grief and aggravation?
+(p) Why is the Tribunal not referring the PM to relevant authorities for potential prosecution, when the PM has clearly been dishonest, misled the Tribunal, wrongly influenced a Tribunal Decision and caused the Applicant tenants to suffer substantial grief and aggravation?

 (q) Why does the Assistant Director-General & Principal QCAT Registrar, by letter dated 27 January 2025, believe the writer to be in Contempt of the Tribunal by Scandalising the Tribunal by publishing a narrative regarding facts (a) to (k), when those facts appear to expose that the Tribunal has scandalised itself, by failing to consider Crucial Evidence?